• Skip to primary navigation

 Skip to Recipe

 Is it healthy?
-Well, it doesn't have any greens or purplish bits to speak of but, if you look at an Oreo in a certain light, there is the tiniest hint of maroon.
+Well, it doesn't have any greens - but my spinach pineapple smoothie does - or purplish bits to speak of but, if you look at an Oreo in a certain light, there is the tiniest hint of maroon.
 Good enough for me, let's do it.

 A jar of smoothie with Oreos cookies around.